 – From the Office of Gov. Roy Cooper –

-Joining the North Carolina Department of Commerce and the Economic Development Partnership of North Carolina were key partners in the project that included the North Carolina Global TransPark Economic Development Region, North Carolina Community College System, Lenoir Community College, Lenoir County, North Carolina’s Southeast, and the City of Kinston.
+In addition to the N.C.
+Department of Commerce and the Economic Development Partnership of North Carolina, other key partners in the project include the North Carolina General Assembly, North Carolina Department of Transportation, North Carolina Community College System, North Carolina Global TransPark Economic Development Region, Lenoir County, Lenoir Committee of 100, North Carolina’s Southeast, Duke Energy, Piedmont Natural Gas and City of Kinston.